hqtang/rsa-2016/README.md

 ##Get Start
+Before get start with impossible page, the database should be initialized.
+After finish configuration, access http://youdomain.com/installer, the script will setup database automatically.

-Simply access backend via http://youdomain.com/login with your username and password.
+Now, Simply access backend via http://youdomain.com/login with your username and password.

+NOTE: If database has been successfully setup. the installer should be disabled.
+Please change `installer` item to `false` in config.php, in order to disable installer.

 ##Demo